Adilkhan-Ersin/python-projects/README.md

-# Python & Django Projects
+# Python & Web Projects

 This repository contains my Python and Web projects coursework from **CS50P (Introduction to Programming with Python)** and **CS50W (Web Programming with Python and JavaScript)**.